Anthony van Dyck: Family and early life

-After his birth his family moved to a house called the Kasteel van Rijssel (Castle of Lille) in the Korte Nieuwstraat.
+After the birth of Anthony, his family moved to a house called the Kasteel van Rijssel ('Castle of Lille') in the city's Korte Nieuwstraat.
 His mother died when he was only 8 years old.
-At the time the family was living in a more luxurious house in the Korte Nieuwstraat called the Stadt van Ghent (City of Ghent).
-His artistic talent was evident very early.
-When he was 10 years old, he started his formal training as a painter with Hendrick van Balen the Elder.
-Van Balen was a successful painter of small cabinet paintings who had multiple pupils.
-It is not known how long he studied with van Balen, and estimates vary from two to four years.
+At that time the family was living in a more luxurious house in the same street called the Stadt van Ghent ('City of Ghent').

+Anthony's artistic talent became evident very early on.
+When he was 10 years old, he began formal training as a painter with Hendrick van Balen the Elder.
+Hendrick was a successful painter of small cabinet paintings who had several pupils.
+It is not known how long Anthony studied with van Balen, with estimates varying from two to four years.
 While it was common for apprentices to stay on in their master's workshop until they were formally registered as a master in the local guild, van Dyck is believed to have left his master's workshop in 1615 or 1616 to set up his independent workshop before he became a master.
-The reason was that in that period his father was experiencing financial difficulties and could use any assistance he could get.
-It was during the period van Dyck may have started painting the series of panels of Christ and the Apostles in bust-length, although it is also possible that this only happened after his first return from Italy in 1620–21.
+The reason was that in that period his father was experiencing financial difficulties and would have needed any assistance he could get.
+It may have been at this time that the young van Dyck may have started painting the series of panels of Christ and the Apostles in bust-length, although it is also possible that he undertook this only after returning from his first visit to Italy in 1620–21.

 By the age of fifteen he was already a highly accomplished artist, as shown by his Self-portrait dated 1613–14.
 He was admitted to the Antwerp Guild of Saint Luke as a free master on Saint Luke's day, 18 October 1617.

-Within a few years he became the chief assistant to Peter Paul Rubens, the leading master painter of Antwerp and the whole of Northern Europe.
+Within a few years he became the chief assistant to Peter Paul Rubens, the leading master painter of Antwerp and indeed of all Northern Europe.
 Rubens operated a large workshop and often relied on sub-contracted artists.
-His influence on the young artist was immense.
-Rubens referred to the nineteen-year-old van Dyck as "the best of my pupils".
+His influence on the young artist was immense and for his part Rubens referred to the nineteen-year-old van Dyck as "the best of my pupils".